How to Clean Your Sheltie's Teeth

 Final Thoughts

-Cleaning your Sheltie's teeth is an essential element of their overall health and wellbeing.
-Burying the issue can lead to serious problems, not only with your dog's teeth, but with wider systemic illness and infection.
+Cleaning your Sheltie's teeth is important to their overall health and wellbeing.
+Burying the issue can lead to serious problems, not only with your Sheltie's teeth, but with wider systemic illness and infection.

-Fortunately, with the four steps outlined above, you can keep your Sheltie's teeth clean and healthy at minimal cost and with no pain to your dog.
-Daily teeth brushing, water additives, dental chews, and professional cleaning when necessary will make a huge difference to her oral hygiene and, as a result, her overall quality of life.
+Fortunately, you can keep your Sheltie's teeth clean and healthy at minimal cost and without pain.
+Daily teeth brushing, water additives, dental chews, and professional cleaning when necessary will make a huge difference to her oral hygiene and her overall quality of life.